yangliu2018/Notes/ComputerScience/IntroductionToAlgorithms.md

 ## 15 Dynamic Programming
 - divide-and-conquer: solves problems by combining the solutions to subproblems
-- dynamic programming: solves problems by combining the solution to subproblems and solving each subsubproblem only once
+- dynamic programming: solves problems by combining the solution to subproblems and solving each subsubproblem only once by memorization
 - dynamic programming = divide-and-conquer + overlapping subsubproblems
 - optimization problems
     - such problems can have many possible solutions ==> find optimal solution